kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - a 39-character (or the like) API Key from Google Cloud.
 With that set as the GOOGLE_API_KEY environment variable, AND
 - when you enable
+    - Maps JavaScript API in your Google Cloud settings,
-    - Maps JavaScript API in your Google Cloud settings, you should be able to use the code as-is.
+    - Places API also in your Google Cloud settings, you should be able to use the code as-is.
 As I understand, it's free and would warn you if you are near your free limit, and even then you would have to manually agree to pay if you exceed your usage limit.
 Let's hope I didn't misunderstand anything :p

 ### (2) Google Maps API